ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_2.rst

 Now close the editor and **examine** the icon to see the filtered subset of data it has produced.
 The *ODB Visualiser* icon *tb_plot* tells Metview which columns of data to use for the visualisation; visualise it and apply the symb_colours icon to obtain a nice plot.

-There is a dedicated tutorial for handling ODB data in Metview on the `Tutorials <https://confluence.ecmwf.int/display/METV/Tutorials>`_ page.
+There is a dedicated tutorial for handling ODB data in Metview on the :ref:`Tutorials <tutorials>` page.

 Extra Work
 **********